naveensivakumar14/ZATN/README.md

 • Basic understanding of server-side rendering
 • Understanding the basic workflow of socket.io
-• Connect the backend with socket.io to emit the user-msg on the client
+• Connect the backend with socket.io to emit the user message on the client

-# class 28: 17-12-2024 MVC Pattern Model view controller
+# class 28: 17-12-2024 MVC Pattern Model, View, Controller

 • Understanding MVC: Separation of application logic into Model, View, and Controller.
 • Model: Handles database structure and data management.